 - 17. The East Lothian Local Development Plan is subject to Strategic Environmental Assessment (SEA) under the Environmental Assessment Act (Scotland) 2005.
-For a detailed explanation of the SEA process, and the SEA assessment of the overall spatial strategy and policy approaches set out in the MIR, please refer to the 'Strategic Environmental Assessment: Interim Environmental Report' which has also been published alongside the Main Issues Report. - 18.
+For a detailed explanation of the SEA process, and the SEA assessment of the overall spatial strategy and policy approaches of the LDP, and the reasonable alternative as set out in the MIR, please refer to the 'Local Development Plan: Environment Report' which has also been published alongside the LDP. - 18.
 The role of the SEA is also to predict (identify and describe) and to make a judgment on the significance of the environmental effects of developing sites that may be allocated by the LDP.
 Any potential impacts are to be identified and their significance assessed.
 The SEA should also outline any measures that could prevent, reduce or offset any significant harmful effects on the environment of developing a potential development site.
 The SEA of sites took the form of a series of assessment questions that were included in the site assessment form.
 These questions relate to the SEA objectives for the Local Development Plan which have been identified as follows: